emaloney/Boilerplate/README.md

 Lewisburg PA 17837
 ```

-> **Note:** The `$` characters are escaped in the command above with a backslash (`\`) to ensure that they are passed as-is to the `boiler` command; otherwise, the `$` would be intereted by the shell *before* being passed to `boiler`.
+> **Note:** The `$` characters are escaped in the command above with a backslash (`\`) to ensure that they are passed as-is to the `plate` command; otherwise, the `$` would be intereted by the shell *before* being passed to `plate`.
 You will not need to escape the input document in this way if you are not specifying it directly in the shell.

 #### Specifying a template file

 The template document can be stored in a file, which makes it easier to perform repeated operations and lets you avoid needing to escape certain characters as you would in the shell.

 A template file is simply a text document contains Mockingbird expressions embedded within it.
 By convention, template filenames adopt the `.boilerplate` extension.
-Further, if the output of the `boiler` command is a file, it is customary to name the template file the same as the output file, but with `.boilerplate` added to the end.
+Further, if the output of the `plate` command is a file, it is customary to name the template file the same as the output file, but with `.boilerplate` added to the end.

 For example, let’s say we’ve got a template file called `address.txt.boilerplate` that looks like: